Streets and squares in Dublin: Address numbering

 The system of building number generally follows the British pattern, with the conspicuous numbering of houses becoming mandatory in 1774 under the auspices of the Commissioners of Paving.
 Many streets, such as Grafton Street and Baggot Street Lower, numbers proceed sequentially up one side of the street to its terminus and then continue down the other side.
 The numbers usually begin in topographically lower areas and proceed upward, toward higher ground away from rivers.
 Other streets follow the pattern of even addresses on one side and odd numbers on the other.
-Unlike the usual North American style, each unit is given one number and no number is skipped.
+Unlike the usual North American style, generally each unit is given one number and no number is skipped, although with exceptions.
 This results in situations where the odd numbers on one side and the even numbers on the other do not match due to differing numbers of buildings on the respective sides.
 For example, No. 2 Percy Place is directly across from No. 53 Percy Place because Grand Canal frontage delays the beginning of the even numbers.
 Addresses on squares usually ascend in a clockwise direction, although Parnell Square is anti-clockwise.
+Where infill buildings have been added or buildings have been subdivided after a street was numbered, it is common to use suffix letters, e.g. 23A.

+Up to the end of the 19th century, the use of terrace addresses was common and many of these remain.
+Typically, such terraces consisted of 4 to 20 commercial or residential buildings built at the same time as a single structure and with its own name.
+Examples include Orchard Terrace on Grangegorman Upper (street) and Waverly Terrace on Kenilworth Square.
+Some terraces have their own numbering systems, although sometimes they have been integrated with the street's numbering system and the terrace name has, to some extent, fallen out of use.